saitctf/CTFd-ChallengeMapTheme/README.md

 ## Contributing

-This theme is based on the [CTFd core-beta theme](https://github.com/CTFd/core-theme) and integrates functionality from the [UnitedStates theme](https://github.com/ColdHeat/UnitedStates).
+This theme is based on the [CTFd core-beta theme](https://github.com/CTFd/core-theme) and was inspired by the [UnitedStates theme](https://github.com/ColdHeat/UnitedStates), adapted for Canada.

 ## License